 Comparative effectiveness

-Although the submission presented a full reporting of outcomes from each of the reports listed in , the evaluation focussed on results of studies that presented an estimate of vaccine efficacy (VE) for boosters with a monovalent XBB.1.5-adapted vaccine in terms of hospitalisations, intensive care admissions or death, consistent with the ATAGI pre-submission advice to PBAC (29 August 2024).
+Although the submission presented a full reporting of outcomes from each of the reports listed in Table 6, the evaluation focussed on results of studies that presented an estimate of vaccine efficacy (VE) for boosters with a monovalent XBB.1.5-adapted vaccine in terms of hospitalisations, intensive care admissions or death, consistent with the ATAGI pre-submission advice to PBAC (29 August 2024).

-The key results from each of the studies with analyses reporting VE for hospitalisation and presented in the submission, are summarised in .
+The key results from each of the studies with analyses reporting VE for hospitalisation and presented in the submission, are summarised in Table 7.
 The studies presented are grouped by intervention and by design (i.e., cohort, case-control or other).
-Five studies reported VE for deaths and these results are also included in .
+Five studies reported VE for deaths and these results are also included in Table 7.
 The results suggest that VE for death is no worse than VE for hospitalisation.

 Only two studies reported VE for intensive care admissions.
 Link-Gelles 2024c reports VE of 59% (95% CI: 50% to 67%) for immunocompetent adults and van Werkhoven 2024 report VE for ICU admission of 73.3% (95% CI: 42.2% to 87.6%).
 Although the evidence is very limited, the results suggest that VE for ICU admission is no worse than VE for hospitalisation.

-As can be seen from , there is a wide variation in estimates of VE for hospitalisations.
+As can be seen from Table 7, there is a wide variation in estimates of VE for hospitalisations.
 There are many factors that may be contributing to the variations in estimates of VE.
 For example, the studies are heterogeneous in terms of study design, populations recruited, duration of follow-up, vaccine intervention (i.e., raxtozinameran or XBB.1.5-adapted mRNA vaccines generally), and the timing of the study relative to predominant circulating sub-variants of SARS-CoV-2.

 The evaluation noted there is likely to be some overlap in the populations included in some of the studies in terms of geography, time period, and study networks.
 To give a specific example of overlap, the analyses reported by Andersson 2024 and the analyses reported by Hansen 2024, both included people aged ≥ 65 years in the Danish national registry with data available from 8 to 26 October 2023.
 Similarly, the analyses by De Cuir 2024 and by Link-Gelles 2024 were both based on data from the VISION hospital network in the USA.